tianyue58/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
-The user fails to enter the correct format or valid argument (i.e., not a non-negative integer, or exceeds the length of the displayed list).
+The user fails to enter the correct format or valid argument.

     * 1b1.
 InternSHIP shows an error message.